-- Level 1 Valuations based on quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2 Valuations based on inputs other than quoted prices in active markets, which are either directly or indirectly observable.

-Level 3 - Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+- Level 1 Valuations based on quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2 Valuations based on inputs other than quoted prices in active markets, which are either directly or indirectly observable. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.

-In addition to using the above inputs in investment valuations, the Company continues to employ the valuation policy approved by the Board that is consistent with ASC 820 (see Note 2).
+The Company employs the valuation policy approved by the Board that is consistent with ASC 820 (see Note 2).
 Consistent with the Company's valuation policy, the Company evaluates the source of inputs, including any markets in which its investments are trading, in determining fair value.